1 Purpose

 cease any involvement in matters affected by the conflict until an assessment of the declaration has been made, and an agreed Management Strategy is put in place.

-generally not accept or request gifts and benefits other than of a token nature.
+and benefits other than of a token nature, and do not request gifts and

 ensure gifts and benefits of a non-token nature are declared and assessed as soon as practicable.
 Refer to Gifts, Benefits and Entertainment Specification MD-10-234 prior to accepting any gift or benefit.